How Much Compensation Can I Claim For A Dog Bite/Attack?

 How To Begin A Dog Bite Claim

 As discussed in the previous section, in order to make a dog bite compensation claim, evidence is key.
 But what is also important is seeking the right legal advice.
-On some occasions claiming compensation for a dog bite may not always be straightforward, it may be difficult to know who to claim against and how to collect the evidence you need to prove your claim for a dog bite.
+On some occasions claiming compensation for a dog bite injury may not always be straightforward, it may be difficult to know who to claim against and how to collect the evidence you need to prove your claim for a dog bite.

-To find out whether one of our No Win No Fee solicitors could provide you with their service inorder to claim compensation for the dog bite, please call our advisors now for free advice.
+To find out whether one of our No Win No Fee solicitors could provide you with their service in order to claim compensation for the dog bite, please call our advisors now for free advice.

 We have plenty of experience in handling such cases and we always strive to secure the maximum dog bite compensation.
+Get in touch today to make a claim.

-I got bit by a stray dog can I claim compensation?
+I got bit by a stray dog; can I claim compensation?

 Claiming compensation for a stray dog attack can be more difficult.
 There are ways you can go about trying to find the owner.
 If you have been unable to do so, you may have grounds to claim against the council or anyone responsible for the area in which you were bit, be it a business park or a local housing estate.